mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 > I'm running these commands on macOS with `wget` version _1.19.5_ so you might
 > need to confirm these arguments for your platform and `wget` version

-If you google "crawl website with wget" or "download entire site with wget" you will undoubtedly get quite a few variations of the above set of arguments to the `wget` command.
+If you Google "crawl website with wget" or "download entire site with wget" you will undoubtedly get quite a few variations of the above set of arguments to the `wget` command.
 Most of these arguments are self-explanatory (and it could be an exercise for you to check the wget man page to see exactly what they do) but if